 For more information about how the heart pumps blood and detailed animations, go to the Health Topics How the Heart Works article.

-Heart valves can have three basic kinds of problems: regurgitation (re-GUR-jih-TA-shun), stenosis (ste-NO-sis), and atresia (a-TRE-ze-ah).
+Heart valves can have three basic kinds of problems: regurgitation, stenosis, and atresia.

 Regurgitation, or backflow, occurs if a valve doesn't close tightly.
 Blood leaks back into the chambers rather than flowing forward through the heart or into an artery.